-- 2. Follow the User Manual's Commissioning section to set the system's IP Address, Date and Time. - If the CM7 application is being run for the first time, it will ask if the installation will act as the Certification Authority (CA) for the secure network.
-If the user selects yes a private and public RSA or ECDSA key pair that will be used to sign X.509 certificates is generated.
+- 2. Follow the User Manual's Commissioning section to set the system's IP Address, Date and Time. - 3.
+If the CM7 application is being run for the first time, it will ask if the installation will act as the Certification Authority (CA) for the secure network.
+If the user selects yes a private and public RSA or ECDSA key pair that will be used to sign X.509 certificates is generated. - 4.
+Activate the cryptographic module.